Welcome, I’m Sophie,

 As a psychodynamic therapist with a Jungian and somatic orientation, my stance is one of special curiosity towards the information – and often wisdom – held within dreams, the body, and even the very challenges that may bring us to therapy in the first place.

-As a trauma-informed practitioner, I draw from the fields of somatic psychology and polyvagal theory, taking a gentle, psycho-educative, body-based approach to working with trauma with the aim of rediscovering – or perhaps uncovering for the first time – a felt sense of safety, aliveness and empowerment.
+As a trauma-informed practitioner, I draw from the fields of somatic psychology and polyvagal theory, taking a gentle, psycho-educative, body-based approach to working with trauma with the aim of discovering a felt sense of safety, aliveness and empowerment.

-However, therapy is not only about looking backwards, but looking forwards, towards the direction that your current strengths and struggles lead in your onward path of unique, personal development; what is termed, in Jungian language, individuation.
+However, therapy is not only about looking backwards, but onwards, towards the direction that your current strengths and struggles lead in your path of unique, personal development; what is termed, in Jungian language, individuation.

 Indeed, as well as being a way of supporting areas of difficulty and suffering within our lives, therapy also aims to help us live more fully, in a greater sense of aliveness, authenticity and connection in the present.